vampirc/vampirc-uci/README.md

 The full API documentation is available at [docs.rs](https://docs.rs/vampirc-uci/).

+### New in 0.8.2

+* Added `ByteVecUciMessage` as a `UciMessage` wrapper that keeps the serialized form of the message in the struct as a byte Vector.
+Useful if you need to serialize the same message multiple types or support `AsRef<[u8]>` trait for funnelling the messages into a `futures::Sink` or something.

 ### New in 0.8.1

 * Added `parse_with_unknown()` method that instead of ignoring unknown messages (like `parse`) or throwing an error (like `parse_strict`) returns